nferraro-roofing/coffee-maker/README.md

 ** Update AutomaticClock to rely on a system setting rather than hard-coded value
 * Maybe I should not start ticking the AutomaticClock as soon as I synchronize it
 * BrewButton internal state could probably use booleans instead of an enum
+* BrewButton rate of water loss per tick should be tunable.
+** Based on a setting
+** Setting should set a rate based on time; WaterReservoir should be aware of clock tick rate so it can remove water at the right rate no matter the clock
+* Thread-safety in BusMessageBuilder
+* CoffeePot max capacity should be an app setting

 ### The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]